Introduction to JavaServer™ Faces (JSF)

-- Allowed to use annotations to declare navigations, managed beans or CDI bean.
+- Allowed to use annotations to declare navigations, managed beans, or CDI beans.

 In this tutorial we will concentrate on JSF 2.x version.
 JSF 2.1 is the latest version available.
 These tutorials cover JSF 2.0 using Mojarra JavaServer™ Faces.

-A JavaServer Faces 2.0 Hello World example will give you kick start for your JSF 2.0 learning.
-This example will give detail about how to setup JSF development environment, dependencies, configuration, writing the managed beans and using JSF UI components.
+A JavaServer Faces 2.0 Hello World example will give you a kick start for your JSF 2.0 learning.
+This example will give detail about how to setup the JSF development environment, dependencies, configuration, writing the managed beans, and using JSF UI components.